 There are over 15 craft breweries to choose from in Greenville.
 Fireforge Brewery is a must-visit in your adventures around town and one of the best breweries in South Carolina!
 What better way to cool off than with one of their cold flagship pints or seasonal specialty beers.
 There is always something inventive on tap here.
 Try the Perlin’s Ghost Pepper Pale Ale.

-Set in a renovated warehouse space and decked out with vintage furniture and natural wood, this small-batch brewery has a rustic feel.
-The beer garden is a great place to gather and relax with some tasty drafts.
+This small-batch brewery has a rustic feel and is set in a renovated warehouse space and decked out with vintage furniture and natural wood.
+The beer garden is great for gathering and relaxing with some tasty drafts.

 Birds Fly South is a gem for enjoying expertly crafted brews.
 They focus on farmhouse and Saison styles but offer a full-ranging roster, including IPAs, lagers, and stouts.
 This refurbished urban farmhouse has plenty of space, including two bars inside serving separate taps.
 Deemed progressively old school, they brew beers using traditional styles with a modern twist.